Cambugahay Falls is without a doubt the most amazing waterfall on Siquijor island and possibly one of our favourite waterfalls in the Philippines.

 How To Get To Cambugahay Falls – Siquijor

-The most common way that tourists get around Siquijor is by scooter.
+One way to get around Siquijor is by scooter.
 It is cheap, convenient and you can go about at your own pace.

 The island is easy to get around, you won’t find any traffic and roads are well paved throughout most of the island.

 An alternative is to hire a tricycle.
 There are always trikes riding around and you can easily find them in San Juan.
-A 1 way ride from San Juan shouldn’t cost any more than Php 150.
+A 1 way ride from San Juan shouldn’t cost any more than 150 Pesos ($3).

-However, it is best to hire a tricycle for the day which works out much more cost-effective if you plan visiting other tourist spots during the day and should be around Php1500 ($31).
+However, it is best to hire a tricycle for the day which works out much more cost-effective if you plan visiting other tourist spots during the day and should be around 1500 Pesos ($31).

 Cambugahay Falls Entrance Fee

-The entrance to Cambugahay Falls is free but you will need to pay a Php 10 ($.20) for parking.
+The entrance to Cambugahay Falls is free but you will need to pay 10 Pesos ($.20) for parking.

-Once at the falls there are Tarzan swings at each level and bamboo barges.
-Each have a fee of Php 50 ($1) for unlimited use.
+Once at the falls there are rope swings and bamboo barges at the different levels.
+Each have a fee of 50 Pesos ($1) for unlimited use.